 To reinforce the alignment of the interests of our directors with the long-term interests of our shareholders, our Board has established stock ownership guidelines applicable to our non-employee directors.
 Under these guidelines, each of our non-employee directors is expected to accumulate and hold shares of our common stock having a fair market value equal to 2.0x the director's annual retainer.
 Our non-employee directors have four years from their appointment to meet their ownership guideline requirement.
-Each of our non-employee directors have to meet, his/her ownership guideline.
+Each of our non-employee directors has met his/her ownership guideline.
+In addition, if elected as a director at the annual meeting, our new director nominee, Mr. Stephen S. Lanier, beneficially owns shares of our common stock which would more than meet his ownership guideline.

-In addition, our Corporate Governance Guidelines provide for a retention guideline, or holding period, of one year for stock acquired upon the exercise of options or lapse of restrictions on restricted stock (net of funds reasonably expected to be necessary to satisfy applicable taxes and/or pay the exercise price of stock options) that applies to our non-employee directors.
+Our Corporate Governance Guidelines also provide for a retention guideline, or holding period, of one year for stock acquired upon the exercise of options or lapse of restrictions on restricted stock (net of funds reasonably expected to be necessary to satisfy applicable taxes and/or pay the exercise price of stock options) that applies to our non-employee directors.